A nephrologist is a physician who specializes in the field of nephrology.

 |Stage 1||Stage 2||Stage 3||Stage 4||Stage 5|

 - Urinalysis.
-A simple urine test can help to reveal presence of abnormal amounts of blood, glucose, protein, or whether there may be an infection.
+A simple urine test can help to reveal the presence of abnormal amounts of blood, glucose, or protein, or whether there may be an infection.

 - Albumin/creatinine ratio (ACR).
 This measures the amount of the protein, albumin in your urine.
 Albumin in the urine may be a sign of kidney dysfunction.

 - 24-hour urine collection for Creatinine Clearance.
 This method uses a special container to collect all of the urine that you produce during a 24-hour period to calculate the amount of creatinine that is cleared.
 This may provide a more accurate assessment of kidney function compared with the eGFR.

 In addition to reviewing and interpreting laboratory tests, a nephrologist may also perform or work with other specialists on the following procedures:

 - imaging tests of the kidneys, such as ultrasound (Renal Sonogram)